 To test my results in a smoky industry mirror, I submitted a couple of scripts to some contests.
 That began what I call the marketing phase of my learning curve.
 Film is business.
 At least that is what I hear and read from industry pros and secondary minion that try to discourage wouldbe entrants to the biz.
-Screenwriting guru Robert McKee is so tough on newbies in the first chapter of Story, that I almost wanted to quit after I read it.
+Screenwriting guru Robert McKee is so tough on newbies in the first chapter of StoryGetting back into writing after my hiatus has proven to be harder than I imagined.
+Today I broke through and wrote three pages of script.
+Of course that came after several hours of puttering on the Internet yesterday as my procrastination spilled over into today.
+Not a brilliant accomplishment, but visible progress.

 As a regular to the gym, I find that I train better with good rest and regularly planned periods for rest.
 When I get back into the gym after that kind of break, my muscles ache from the shock.
 My goal is to complete a first draft of a 15-minute short by January 24.
 My creative muscles may ache, but it will be worth the push.